Skip to content

 2. Exhibitions Abroad Support Program

-This annual program is designed to provide financial assistance to non-profit organizations in the U.S. that organize exhibitions introducing Japanese arts and culture.
-International exhibitions such as biennials and triennials introducing Japanese artists and their works are also eligible.
+This program is designed to provide financial support for museums and art institutions overseas that organize exhibitions introducing Japanese art and culture to audiences overseas.
+In addition, this program is designed to support overseas international exhibitions such as biennials/triennials introducing Japanese artists and their works.

 CoveragePart of the following expenses: packing and shipping costs, catalog production costs and traveling costs